 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Carmel has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Carmel has few renters and college students.
 But the biggest reason it is quieter in Carmel than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Carmel may be for you.

 One downside of living in Carmel, however, is that residents on average have to contend with a long commute, spending on average 38.38 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 In Carmel, a lot of people use the train to get to work every day though Carmel is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The population of Carmel is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.81% of adults in Carmel have a bachelor's degree or even advanced degree.
+The education level of Carmel citizens is very high relative to the national average among all cities (21.84%): 37.81% of adults in Carmel have a bachelor's degree or even advanced degree.